-The best way for you to decrease the risk of skin cancer is to avoid excess sun exposure and to always use sunscreen and sun protection when outside.
+The best way to decrease the risk of skin cancer is to avoid excess sun exposure and always use sunscreen and sun protection when outside.
 Sunscreen needs to be used regularly and reapplied frequently when outdoors.
-Use of hats, sunglasses and sun-protective clothing is also very important in practicing safe sun.
-If possible try to avoid being outdoors between hours of 10 am d to 2 pm.
+The use of hats, sunglasses, and sun-protective clothing is also essential in practicing safe sun.
+If possible, try to avoid being outdoors between the hours of 10 am d to 2 pm.
 Always try to seek shade and know that no tan is a safe tan (unless it is out of a bottle or spray).

-People who have had significant sun exposure or who have a family history of skin cancer should also be sure to regularly perform self-exams and see a dermatologist for annual screenings.
+People who have had significant sun exposure or have a family history of skin cancer should also be sure to perform self-exams and see a dermatologist for annual screenings regularly.

 Skin cancer is highly preventable; however, it remains the most common type of cancer in America.
-Basal cell carcinomas are by far the most common type of skin cancer, but they are also the least dangerous type with very low risk for metastasis.
-Squamous cell carcinomas are slightly more dangerous, but their overall risk for metastasis is still quite low compared to melanomas—which despite being less common, cause 75% of all skin cancer deaths due to their high potential for metastasis if not caught early and treated aggressively.
-To reduce your risk for developing any type of skin cancer, limit your sun exposure and always use sunscreen and sun protection when outdoors; people with significant sun exposure or a family history should also perform regular self-exams and see a dermatologist annually for screenings.
+Basal cell carcinomas are by far the most common type of skin cancer, but they are also the least dangerous type, with very low risk for metastasis.
+Squamous cell carcinomas are slightly more dangerous, but their overall risk for metastasis is still quite low compared to melanomas—which, despite being less common, cause 75% of all skin cancer deaths due to their high potential for metastasis if not caught early and treated aggressively.
+To reduce your risk of developing any skin cancer, limit your sun exposure and always use sunscreen and sun protection when outdoors; people with significant sun exposure or a family history should also perform regular self-exams and see a dermatologist annually for screenings.